Jeanne Carmen: Death

 On December 20, 2007, aged 77, Jeanne Carmen died from lymphoma at her home in Irvine, California, where she had resided since 1978.

-Her burial crypt headstone contains the epitaph: "She Came, She Saw, She Conquered."
 She was survived by three children, Melinda, Kellee Jade, and Brandon, and three grandchildren.

 At the time of Carmen's death, a biographical film of her life was in early stages of development, with Christina Aguilera, Scarlett Johansson, and Kate Bosworth under consideration to play Carmen.